What the WooRank Score Is

 We algorithmically assign point values to each data point, weighted according to SEO and usability best practices.
 This algorithm assigns a score out of 100 points according to those best practices.

 For internal page Reviews, we calculate a page’s score based on 30 criteria that are specific to that page.
-Our algorithm then analyzes that page’s score and assigns it a letter grade from A+ through E, with A+ being the best score a page can get.

 We use different scores for internal pages because we don’t look at the exact same criteria for each.
 Some things — such as robots.txt, sitemaps or domain registration and availability — work on a site-wide level.
 The data included in an internal page Review is applicable only to that specific URL.